 Is this a lone cat?
 Possibly, but consider that in late 2008 there were multiple sightings, tracks and hair samples collected of a cougar in Richfield, Ohio.
 The sightings were about 35 miles away from this year’s sightings, outside of the media there have been dozens of reports of cougar sightings prior to and between these sightings.
 This story is all too familiar to many communities all over the eastern United States.

 Here is a video concerning the 2008 Chicago, Illinois sighting and eventual shooting of a cougar and the cover-up behind the ongoing saga of these animal sightings in Illinois:

 *Deer-vehicle collisions cost an average of $2,600 in medical and mechanical costs.
 In 2003 there were more than 31,000 deer-vehicle collisions reported.

 A sustained group of cougars will help naturally cull deer populations year round and hinder deer-vehicle collisions.

-Brian D. Parsons is the Director of the Ohio Paranormal Investigation Network and has been investigating ghostly claims since 1996.
+Brian D. Parsons is the Executive Director for ParaNexus.
+He is formerly the Director of the Ohio Paranormal Investigation Network (now a client/investigator help site) and has been investigating ghostly claims since 1996.
 He has also studied under the MUFON Field Investigator's Manual for the various aspects of UFO investigations and has been a freelance cryptid researcher and investigator studying various cases in Ohio and western Pennsylvania.